Understanding the Repository Design Pattern in C#

 Step 1: Define the Repository Interface

-The first step in implementing the Repository pattern is to define an interface that outlines the basic CRUD operations.
-This interface serves as a contract for any concrete repository implementation.
+The first step is to define an interface that outlines the basic CRUD operations.
+This ensures consistency across all repository implementations.

 Repository Design Pattern in C#